vdaas/vald/CONTRIBUTING.md

 In this guide, you will get an idea of how to contribute to Vald.

-If you are not a developer, don't worry, some of the contributions don't require writing a single line of code.
+If you are not a developer, don't worry, some contributions don't require writing a single line of code.

 ## New contributor guide